Quick Answer: How Much Water Should You Drink on Ozempic?

 Dose Increases

 GI side effects peak during dose escalation.
-The first 8–12 weeks and each step up are the highest-risk periods for dehydration.
-Proactively increase fluids before symptoms hit.
+The first 8-12 weeks and each step up are times to keep tolerated fluids nearby and watch for symptoms.

 Active GI Symptoms